Medically Reviewed by Barrett Eubanks, M.D.

 Visian Implantable Collamer Lenses (ICLs): An Alternative to LASIK

 Visian Implantable Collamer Lenses (ICLs) are like permanent contact lenses.
-These miniscule devices improve vision for people with myopia, or nearsightedness.
-They are new synthetic lenses that can improve your vision enough, so you use glasses or contact lenses much less often, if at all.
+These miniscule artificial lenses are implanted within the eye to improve vision for people with myopia, or nearsightedness.

 Myopia is the most common vision problem in the world, and its prevalence appears to be on the rise.
 A 2016 study using data from the American Academy of Ophthalmology (AAO) reported that 9.6 million adults in the United States alone are severely myopic.
-About 820,000 of those adults have a degenerative form of nearsightedness.
 The study also found that the percent of the population with myopia has risen — from 25 percent in 1970 to 40 percent of the population around 2000.

-Long-term myopia is associated with a higher risk of retinal damage and vision loss, so finding solutions to curing myopia are important if rates continue to rise.
+But many people desired to correct their myopia surgically.
 Laser in-situ keratomileusis (LASIK) has been one of the most popular solutions, but not everyone is a good candidate for that surgery.
-ICLs, especially those from Visian, present an alternative to removing corneal tissue from your eye.
+ICLs present an alternative to removing corneal tissue from your eye.

 Who Benefits Most From Visian ICLs?

 Visian ICLs can be a good option for many people who have myopia or astigmatism.
-These small devices are a type of toric lens, which is an artificial lens implanted in the eye to improve vision.
+These small devices are small artificial lens implanted in the eye to improve vision.

-Until recently, most people who received toric lenses had undergone cataract surgery, so the natural, clouded lens in their eye was removed and then replaced with a synthetic toric lens.
-However, a modified toric lens can be implanted in the eye to work in concert with your natural lens, improving how light is refracted onto your retina and allowing you to see more clearly.
+Until recently, most people who received artificial lenses had undergone cataract surgery, so the natural, clouded lens in their eye was removed and then replaced with a synthetic lens.
+However, a modified artificial lens called an ICL can be implanted in the eye to work in concert with your natural lens, allowing you to see more clearly and get you out of glasses and contact lenses.

 - Have a stable refractive error, or no change of more than 0.5 diopters in the past year.